ExpHP/thpages/static/content/anm/stages-of-rendering.md

 * Switch to surface 0.
 Clear it.
 Draw :tip[**layer 17**]{tip="also unused"}, use `script82` to copy back from surface 1, and **draw layers 28, 18&ndash;19, score popups and ascii group 1**.
 * Switch to the backbuffer.
 Clear it.
 Use another instance of `script81` to copy back from surface 0 (Koishi doesn't touch this one).  **Draw layers 20&ndash;24 and 29, and ascii group 0**.

-A notable difference in the scripts between TH11 and TH14 is that, in TH11, some things like the player VM do not use the :ref[anm:layer] instruction because they are manually managed and not drawn as part of any layer.
-They are still manually managed in TH14, but a call to the :ref[anm:layer] instruction was added to ensure they use the correct origin.
+A notable difference in the scripts between TH11 and TH14 is that, in TH11, some things like the player VM do not use the :ref{r=anm:layer} instruction because they are manually managed and not drawn as part of any layer.
+They are still manually managed in TH14, but a call to the :ref{r=anm:layer} instruction was added to ensure they use the correct origin.

 ---